-- Identify your operations team's HipChat room as a general level of alerting, and use the on-call PagerDuty contact as an after-hours or escalated level of alerting.
+- Identify your operations team's Slack channel as a general level of alerting, and use the on-call PagerDuty contact as an after-hours or escalated level of alerting.

 - Create webhooks with customized messages for a variety of situations or personnel.

-Avoid interrupting individuals who may increasingly ignore any alert.
-By tailoring notifications to the most useful channel and policy, you can help the right personnel receive and respond to incidents they care about in a systematic way.
+By tailoring notifications to the most useful channel and policy, you can avoid alert fatigue and help the right personnel receive and respond to incidents they care about in a systematic way.